Chenna000/ai_based_resume_generator/README.md

 AI prompt optimization

-The frontend is kept simple to allow other developers or designers to enhance it further.
+The frontend is intentionally kept minimal to allow future designers and developers to enhance the UI for production use.